 When the internet went live in 1991, email was primarily used by universities or for corporate communications.
 The general public saw it as a novelty and still too expensive for everyday use.

 On July 4, 1996, Hotmail launched the first free web-based email service.
 In doing so, they opened up a direct line of communication to potentially 20 million American internet users.

 Today there are over 350 billion emails sent per day, And the rest is history as they say..

-Email marketing has continued to grow ever since it first started, and as the internet has grown, has so the number of people that receive and read emails.
+Online Email marketing has continued to grow ever since it first started, and as the internet has grown, so has the number of people that receive and read emails.

 Think about this, almost every time you join or purchase anything online, what do they ask you for?

 Or they ask you to log in using an account you already have, with places such as Google, Facebook, Twitter, etc, and when you allow them access to create an instant account, they use your email address from the other account to register you and give you access.

 The reason they allow you to create an account from some other maybe even not related account, is because they figured you used your best email address there, and that is what they want, and why they set it up that way.